Promoting British Values

 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Sidmouth Primary School these values are reinforced regularly and in the following ways.

-These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
+These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious and World Studies (RW).
 We also teach British Values through planning and delivering a broad and balanced curriculum.

 The school takes opportunities to actively promote British Values through our assemblies and whole school initiatives such as electing and running a successful School Council.
 We also actively promote the British Values through ensuring our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British Values also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.